dot-operator/CSVtoMidi/README.md

 A sample of the output can be heard [here](https://soundcloud.com/dot_operator/sonifiedsix).

-It was designed to work with rainfall data from FSU, which can be found [here](https://climatecenter.fsu.edu/climate-data-access-tools/downloadable-data)
+It was designed to work with climate data (specifically, rainfall) from FSU, which can be found [here](https://climatecenter.fsu.edu/climate-data-access-tools/downloadable-data).

 Built with the [JUCE](https://juce.com) library.